allienka/Birdnest-project/README.md

 5. Open your web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as drones
 7. Import drone table (drones.sql)
-8. Open a new tab and type 'localhost/folder
-9. Download all the files of the project to XAMPP folder
+8. Download all the files of the project to XAMPP folder
-10. Open them in editor and run index.php
+9. Open them in editor and run index.php
-11. In web browser open localhost/nameofthexamppfolder
+10. In web browser open localhost/nameofthexamppfolder

 # DATABASE STRUCTURE